kingston-hackSpace/Audio_Recording/teensy4_1.md

 - Go to File → Examples → Audio → Recorder.

-- This sketch will record audio from your I2S microphone and save it as a .RAW file to the SD card, and play it back (mono).
+- This sketch will record audio from the electret microphone and save it as a .RAW file to the SD card, and play it back (mono).